The tracking detector of the FASER experiment: Powering, cooling and readout system

 \subsection{Cooling system}

 The cooling system was designed and built by the CERN cooling and ventilation group (EN-CV).
-It consists of two air-cooled water chillers\footnote{HRS030-AF-20MT manufactured by SMC Corporation}: one circulating chilled water through the tracker stations and the second acting as a hot spare.
+It consists of two air-cooled water chillers\footnote{HRS030-AF-20MT manufactured by SMC Corporation}: one circulating chilled water to the tracker stations and the second acting as a hot spare.
+A manifold distributes the chilled water to each tracker station in parallel.

 As shown in Fig.~\ref{fig:cooling}, the cooling system is mounted on a single frame together with all instrumentation.
 An additional water reservoir is also installed, which makes it possible to refill the water tank inside the chiller in an automatic manner.
 The cooling capability of each chiller is about 1.8~kW at a \ang{15}C water outlet temperature with $\Delta T=\ang{3}\textrm{C}$ between inlet and outlet temperature.
-Since one SCT module consumes 6~W, corresponding to an overall power consumption of 450~W for the full tracker, the cooling system is therefore sufficient to regulate the temperatures of the tracker stations.
+Since one SCT module consumes 6~W, corresponding to an overall power consumption of 450~W for the full tracker, the cooling system is therefore sufficient to regulate the temperature of the tracker stations.

 In case of a failure of the chiller in use for the tracker stations, the cooling circuit is re-routed by controlling valves to the spare chiller to take over the cooling.
 Since in normal conditions both chillers are running in the normal state, one connected to the detector and the other in bypass mode, this swap can seamlessly take place without any impact on the operation of the tracker stations.
-If both chillers are not operating correctly, the power supply system is forced to be turned off without software intervention (\cref{sec:MPODI}).
+If both chillers are not operating correctly, the power supply system is forced to be turned off by the hardware interlock system (\cref{sec:MPODI}).

-A dry air system with a dew point of \ang{-40}C coming from compressed air supplied from LHC point 8 is used to flush the tracker stations to avoid condensation on the electronic due to the cooling.
-In case of lack of dry air an alarm is triggered and the cooling and detector will be stopped.
+A dry air system with a dew point of \ang{-40}C coming from compressed air supplied from LHC point 8 is used to flush the tracker stations to avoid condensation on the electronics due to the cooling.
+In case of a lack of dry air an alarm is triggered and the cooling and detector will be stopped by the hardware interlock system (see \cref{sec:MPODI}).